-- - Collects and researches data; Uses intuition and experience to complement data.
+- - Collects and evaluates data; Uses intuition and experience to complement data.

 - Problem Solving - Identifies and resolves problems in a timely manner; Gathers and analyzes information skillfully; Develops alternative solutions.

-- Interpersonal - Focuses on solving conflict, not blaming; Maintains confidentiality.
+- - Focuses on solving conflict, not blaming; Maintains confidentiality.

 - Oral Communication - Speaks clearly and persuasively in positive or negative situations; listens and gets clarification; responds well to questions.